 Why stick to legal sportsbooks for CFL betting in Canada

-If any provincial government legalizes single-game wagering, they’re going to regulate it too.
-That means the province itself will be ensuring all sportsbook operators are legitimate and offering you a government regulator to turn to if you run into some situation that doesn’t seem to be.
+Provincial lottery corporations across the country have adopting legalized single-game wagering.
+That means they have regulated it too, ensuring all sportsbook operators are legitimate, and offering you a government body to turn to if you run into some situation that doesn’t seem to be right.

 Illegal and offshore online sportsbooks don’t do anything like that.
 Betting with a sportsbook like that is like doubling the risk of your bets.
 They could disappear with your cash anytime and you’ll have no recourse to get it back.

-Legal and regulated sportsbooks will offer competitive lines, bonuses and promotions, and real consumer protections that are provided by provincial regulators.
-Once they come to Canada, you’ll have no reason to bet on the CFL with those illegal offshore online sportsbooks ever again.
+Legal and regulated sportsbooks, whether they’re run by a provincial lottery corporation or private operator, will offer competitive lines, sports betting bonuses and promotions, and real consumer protections provided by provincial regulators.
+They’re already live in some, and once they come to your province, you’ll have no reason to bet on the CFL with those illegal offshore online sportsbooks ever again.

 CFL betting at retail sportsbooks

-There are no retail sportsbooks in Canada taking bets on the CFL unless you consider sports lounges and cashier cages inside some Canadian casinos that take provincial lottery sports parlay bets retail sportsbooks.
+There were no retail sportsbooks in Canada taking bets on the CFL previously, unless you consider sports lounges and cashier cages inside some Canadian casinos that take provincial lottery sports parlay bets retail sportsbooks.
+Either way, this changed April 4, 2022, to something that has become a reality in Canada thanks to the federal government lifting its ban on single-game wagering across the country and giving provinces the right to regulate it how they see fit.

 Sportsbook rules for betting on CFL